Discrete hyperbolic curvature flow in the plane: Introduction

 for a family of closed curves $(\Gamma(t))_{t\in[0,T]}$ in $\bR^2$.
 Here $\mathcal{V}_\Gamma$ denotes the velocity of $(\Gamma(t))_{t\in[0,T]}$ in the direction of the normal $\nu_\Gamma$, $\matpartn$ is the normal time derivative on $(\Gamma(t))_{t\in[0,T]}$, and $\varkappa_\Gamma$ denotes the curvature of $\Gamma(t)$.
 Our sign convention is such that the unit circle with outward normal has curvature $\varkappa_\Gamma = -1$.
 The flow \eqref{eq:GurtinGamma} corresponds to the evolution law proposed in \cite[(1.2)]{GurtinP91}, in the case of an isotropic surface energy and in the absence of external forcings, where it was suggested as a model for the evolution of melting-freezing waves at the solid-liquid interface of crystals such as \ce{^{4}He} helium.
 Here the parameters $\alpha \in \bRgeq$ and $\beta \in \bRgeq$ play the role of an effective density and a kinetic coefficient, respectively.
 In the special case $\alpha=1$ and $\beta=0$ we obtain the hyperbolic geometric evolution law

 while the choices $\alpha=0$ and $\beta=1$ yield the well-known (mean) curvature flow, or curve shortening flow.
 However, since in this work we are interested in the hyperbolic case, we shall from now on set $\alpha=1$ for simplicity.
+We remark that in order to close the geometric evolution equation \eqref{eq:GurtinGamma}, the initial conditions